-The Company's principal financial liabilities, comprise loans and borrowings, trade and other payables, and financial guarantee contracts.
+The Company's principal financial liabilities comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include trade and other receivables, and cash and cash equivalents that derive directly from its operations and loans, security and other deposits.
+The Company's principal financial assets include trade and other receivables, and cash and cash equivalents that derive directly from its operations, security and other deposits